hyperledger/toc/project-reports/2023/2023-Q4-Hyperledger-Aries.md

 **2023Q4 Planning**

 * Completion and stabilization of V2 issuance/presentation protocols
 * Stabilization of new reusable components created in 2023, such as did, did_document, did_peer, did_exchange and others.
-On the same note, general improvement of developer onboarding of these components, as they be adopted also outside of Aries context.
+On the same note, general improvement of developer onboarding of these components, as they will be adopted also outside of Aries context.
 * Completion of our two 2023 mentorship projects
 * Progress on work to migrate from credx to [anoncreds-rs] to enable implementation of non-indy anoncreds methods